WHAT’S A BIKE DISCO?

 • Should be very visible, from ahead and behind

-• Corks / Plugs / Crossing Keepers: stops and secures intersections by request of the Ride Leader
+• Corks / Plugs: stops and secures intersections by request of the Ride Leader

 • Having more than one per intersection side is always nice